B vitamins enable the body to regulate sleep schedules so that we feel sleepy and alert at the right times.

 Identifying Vitamin B Deficiency

-- Vitamin B12 (cobalamin) deficiency can cause anemia, confusion, fatigue, weakness and depression.
+- Vitamin B12 (cobalamin) deficiency: This can cause anemia, confusion, fatigue, weakness, and depression.

-- Vitamin B6 deficiency can cause anemia, confusion, depression, nausea and rashes.
+- Vitamin B6 deficiency: Causes anemia, confusion, depression, nausea, and rashes.

-- Vitamin B3 deficiency can cause digestive issues, nausea and abdominal cramps.
+- Vitamin B3 deficiency: Causes digestive issues, nausea, and abdominal cramps.

-- Vitamin B9 (folic acid) deficiency can cause anemia and diarrhea.
+- Vitamin B9 (folic acid) deficiency: Causes anemia and diarrhea.